saki007ster/htmlcss/know_your_css.md

 Go to this codepen - http://codepen.io/saki007ster/pen/PZOJzy
 You will get HTML already done for that you need to theme that html as per following design.

+Note:- If you don't get images you can use some elegant color similar to it or different images from google.
+Also you have full liberty on fonts.

 ![Lesson-css](lesson-3.png)